 During the 2-hours session, participants present their images and analysis problems in front of experts.
 Please come with your personal laptop and software if you are using non-generic image formats.
 During the discussions, we collect thoughts, ideas, references, or links in a Google Docs accessible by the participant.
 The Google Docs stays open up to the next breakfast.

-Prepare a concise presentation that describes your image analysis problem (Google Slides template), please exclude domain-specific jargon.
+Prepare a concise presentation describing your problem using our Google Slide Template, please exclude domain-specific jargon.

 Select typical examples to explain what information you are aiming to obtain from your data.
-Make sure to have enough variability in your images selection.
+Make sure to have enough variability.